Reinventing U.S. Advanced Manufacturing: A Review of the Advanced Manufacturing Partnership 2.0 Report

 In this second phase of the review of the Small Business Innovation Research Program (SBIR), an ad hoc committee will measure the program's progress against its legislative goals.

-An International Comparative Study of High-Skilled Immigration Policy and the Global Competition for Talent
+High-Skilled Immigration Policy and the Global Competition for Talent

 What are the effects of policy changes on entry and retention of foreign workers, domestic markets and educational patterns?